2gis/rader/readme.md

     // Values on which runners will point on slider init
     runnersVal: [ 2, 600 ],

+    // Runners with 1 will be freezed (user will not be able to move them)
+    runnersFreeze: [ 1, 0 ],

     // Sticky radius for runner (around each point) in px
     stickingRadius: 40,